Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 and Firefox.

-Until a solution is found it's been suggested to the maintainers of the BiocDockerManager and tRNAdbImport packages that they wrap the above calls inside `\donttest` statements.
+Until a solution is found it's been suggested to the maintainers of the BiocDockerManager and tRNAdbImport packages that they put the problematic calls in an `if (interactive()) ...` statement.

 ### 1.2 Install Python 3 (for all users)